 Be a Voice for Children: ADVOCATE!

 CASA volunteers come from all walks of life, have disparate backgrounds and professions, and are all ages.
 No legal or social work background is necessary to volunteer.
 The only requirement is a big heart and the willingness to be a voice for a child.
 Thirty hours of training is provided before the advocate’s work begins, and ongoing staff support and continued trainings occur along the way.
-The advocates are asked for one year of service, though many times the volunteers desire to continue for longer periods of time.
-The typical time commitment is seven to ten hours per month which includes seeing the child at least once a month.
+Advocates are asked to commit to one year; however, most stay longer, as most of our cases do not close within a year.
+The typical time commitment for volunteering with us is seven to ten hours per month, which includes seeing the child at least once a month.

 Volunteer Inquiry